julianschuler/keyboards/ergomin/README.md

 ## Building the firmware
 The firmware is powered by QMK, [install QMK](https://docs.qmk.fm/#/newbs_getting_started) if not already done.
-After the installation it is necassary to add a simlink to the qmk/ subfolder of this repository to the QMK keyboards/ directory, for linux e.g by
+After the installation it is necessary to add a symlink to the qmk/ subfolder of this repository to the QMK keyboards/ directory, for Linux e.g by
 ```
 ln -s /path/to/ergomin/qmk /path/to/qmk/keyboards/ergomin
 ```